ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Recordings

-Some speakers don't want to be recorded.
-You owe it to those that do to provide something worthy of going on a CV to share.
-Work with the AV team to ensure your vision of the end product matches what they will produce.
+Some speakers don't want to be recorded, and that's absolutely fine.
+You do, however, owe it to those that do want it recorded to provide them with an artefact worthy of going on a CV.
+Work with the AV team to ensure your vision of the end product matches what they produce.

 ## Scheduling